recomb-conference/proceedings/index.md

 ## JSON and BibTeX files

 We also provide [JSON files](https://github.com/recomb-conference/proceedings/tree/main/json) for the proceedings for easy parsing, and [BibTeX files](https://github.com/recomb-conference/proceedings/tree/main/bibtex) for easy citing.
+These files are also linked from the proceedings pages of each individual year.

 ## Reporting updates